"What is a ‘Leadfeeder’ and how will it actually help us make money?"

 To start, I'll show you how to use two calculators to get customized numbers for your business, then I'll share five ways Leadfeeder can help drive profits.

 Note: Try Leadfeeder's 14-day free trial to kick your pipeline up a notch.

-The break-even calculator shows you two things:
+This break-even calculator shows two things:

-- How many deals you need to make per month (based on your average deal size).
+How many deals you need to make per month (based on your average deal size).

 How to use it: